-During the year, BIMM acquired two well established higher education performing arts colleges - Performers College (November 2019) and Northern Ballet School (June 2020).
-In the year, this contributed £2,570,493 to income and £554,692 to surplus before tax.
-Both acquisitions support the Board's strategy to further diversify BIMM's curriculum expansion into Performing Arts and Film.
+During the year, BIMM acquired a well-established higher education performing arts colleges - Masters Performing Arts College Limited (July 2021).
+In the year, this contributed £NIL to income and £NIL to surplus before tax because the acquisition was at the end of the academic and financial year end.
+The acquisition supports the Board's strategy to further diversify BIMM's curriculum expansion into Performing Arts and Film.
 See note 21 for further details.